 Equinor ASA: Notifiable trading

-A primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has sold shares in Equinor ASA:

-Jannik Lindbæk, executive vice president in Equinor ASA, has on 15 May 2023 sold 3500 shares in Equinor ASA at a price of NOK 300.50 per share.
+Certain primary insiders, and their close associates, participating in Equinor’s share saving plan, have on 19 May 2023 been allocated shares.

+Further, certain primary insiders participating in Equinor’s long term incentive programme, have on 19 May 2023 been allocated shares at a share price of NOK 300.94 per share in connection with the company’s long-term incentive programme.
+The long-term incentive programme is a fixed, monetary compensation calculated as a portion of the participant’s base salary; ranging from 20-30 per cent depending on the individual’s position.
+The net annual amount is invested in Equinor shares.
+The shares are subject to a three-year lock-in period.

-Details of the sale of shares are set forth in the attached notification.
+Details on individual allocation of shares to the primary insiders and their close associates are set forth in the attached overview.

-This is information that Equinor ASA is obliged to make public pursuant to the EU Market Abuse Regulation, cf. the Norwegian Securities Trading Act Section 3-1, and subject to the disclosure requirements pursuant to Section 5-12 of the Norwegian Securities Trading Act.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!